tanderson2201/tanderson2201.github.io/_tabs/resume.md

 MAR 2019 – APR 2019: IT Work Experience (KAV Seating, CVG Group) : I have had former work experience at KAB Seating.
 In my role I dealt with technical issues surrounding software and hardware in the organisation.
 I learned how to deal with technical issues under pressure and prevent them from affecting production.

-####  ACHIEVEMENTS
+####  EDUCATION & ACHIEVEMENTS
 {: data-toc-skip='' .mt-4 }

-BCS Level 4 Network Engineer
+- BCS Level 4 Network Engineer
-OCR Level 3 Cambridge Technical Foundation Diploma in IT European Computer Driving Licence
+    + Apprenticeship at White Clarke Group (2019-2021), where I completed BCS Level 4 Network Engineer

-#### EDUCATION
+- OCR Level 3 Cambridge Technical Foundation Diploma in IT
-{: data-toc-skip='' .mt-4 }
+    + Studied at Northampton College (2017-2019), where I completed OCR Level 3 Cambridge Technical Foundation Diploma in IT.

-Apprenticeship at White Clarke Group (2019-2021), where I completed BCS Level 4 Network Engineer Studied at Northampton College (2017-2019), where I completed OCR Level 3 Cambridge Technical Foundation Diploma in IT.
+- European Computer Driving Licence
-Studied at Northampton School for Boys (2013 – 2017) where I completed my European Computer Driving Licence and GCSE’s.
+    + Studied at Northampton School for Boys (2013 – 2017) where I completed my European Computer Driving Licence and GCSE’s.